arrowed/midjourney-scraper/README.md

 - `NOTIFY_SERVER` If you want to push notifications from the downloading process to somewhere else.
 Blank is fine
 - `NOTIFY_SERVER_TOKEN` Your http `Authorization` header value to the `NOTIFY_SERVER`

+There are other CLI overrides MJ_OPTS, MJ_COMMAND, COMMAND_OPTS

 ## Running

 > python sync.py